Inspection of Confidential Test Data: Guidance Document

 The right to inspect the confidential test data under section 43 of the PCPA does not include the right to make or obtain a copy of it.
 While photocopying of the confidential test data is not permitted, note-taking is allowed if the applicant provides consent on the application form to having the notes photocopied.
 At the end of the visit, the notes are photocopied by Health Canada and retained on file for compliance and administrative purposes.

-An interim approach is being piloted, where the confidential test data is encrypted to a USB key and shared with the requester for inspection on their Windows System computer.
+Confidential test data are saved and encrypted on a USB key and shared with the requester for inspection on their Windows System computer.
 The software encryption prevents copying, sharing, and printing features.
 Additional digital rights management measures include watermarking, document expiry, environmental controls, verification of document access, and password protection.

-2. The requester then advises the PMRA of the USB key receipt and provides a signed Data Acknowledgement Form to the PMRA.
-The PMRA Reading Room administrator activates the USB key remotely for the requester, who can start their inspection of the confidential test data.
+2. The requester then advises the PMRA of the encrypted USB key receipt and provides a signed Data Inspection Acknowledgement form to the PMRA.
+Once this form is received, the PMRA Reading Room administrator activates the encrypted USB key remotely for the requester, who can then start their inspection of the confidential test data.

 6.0 Access to Information Act